 Causes of Food Anxiety in Dogs

-In a study published by the Scientific Reports, around 75 percent of 13,700 dogs which participated show at least one symptom of anxiety.
+In a study published by the Scientific Reports, around 75 percent of 13,700 dogs that participated show at least one symptom of anxiety.
 One of the easiest ways to tell the difference is by identifying the cause behind the anxiety.

 Many factors cause food anxiety to develop including: